Open Now ?

 1. Using Baking Soda And Vinegar

-If there’s a deposition of soap and grease in your shower drain, one of the best DIY cleaning hacks is to break it down with baking soda and vinegar.
-Add 2 cups of vinegar and 3 cups of baking soda to lukewarm water and stir thoroughly.
+If soap and grease have built up in your drain, a simple DIY trick involves using baking soda and vinegar.
+Just mix 2 cups of vinegar and 3 cups of baking soda with lukewarm water and give it a good stir.

 2. Use A Drain Snake